pybites/pybites.github.io-source/content/python-learning-mistakes.md

 ---

-I hope this is helpful.
-Comment below if you see any other common mistakes people make when learning Python / programming.

-Keep Calm and Code in Python!
+I hope this was helpful.
+If you struggle with this and you have a deep desire to improve your Python career and to do it fast, then [book a strategy session with us](https://pybit.es/apply).

--- Bob
+- Bob